XeroxDev/help.xeroxdev.de/docs/en/loupedeck/voicemeeter/index.md

 ## 2. What is this Plugin?

-With this plugin, you can easily control nearly everything about [VoiceMeeter](https://voicemeeter.com/).
+With this plugin, you can easily control nearly everything about [VoiceMeeter][].
 This turns your Loupedeck into a mixer controller for VoiceMeeter.

 ## 3. Supported operating systems
 - [x] Windows